jelastic-jps/mosquitto/README.md

 ![mosquitto-installed](images/mosquitto-installed.png)

-Here, your your MQTT server environment _domain name_ and _ports_ details are specified (required for connection of Mosquitto clients to this broker).
+Here, your MQTT server environment _domain name_ and _ports_ details are specified (required for connection of Mosquitto clients to this broker).